 Summer 2019 Artists in Residence Program

 Art Workshops run daily, Monday to Friday, from 1:00 pm–3:00 pm.
-They are free for resort guests, and $25 for the general public.
-Weekly Art Parties take place on Wednesday evenings from 5:00 pm–7:00 pm.
+They are free for resort guests, and $20 for the general public.
+Weekly Art Parties take place from 4:00 pm–6:00 pm Wednesdays at Cleves and Fridays at the Baldwins.
 Tickets are $35 and can be purchased via Eventbrite.

 Clevelands House Schedule